McDonald's tweets, deletes message to Trump: 'You're disgusting'

-A quickly deleted tweet from McDonald's verified Twitter account took aim at President Donald Trump on Thursday.
+A tweet from McDonald's verified Twitter account took aim at President Donald Trump on Thursday.

 The tweet, which has since been deleted, said: "@realDonaldTrump You are actually a disgusting excuse of a President and we would love to have @BarackObama back, also you have tiny hands."